subhay389/Flicks/README.md

 The following **required** functionality is complete:

-- [check] User can view a list of movies currently playing in theaters from The Movie Database.
+- [✓] User can view a list of movies currently playing in theaters from The Movie Database.
-- [check] Poster images are loaded using the UIImageView category in the AFNetworking library.
+- [✓] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [check] User sees a loading state while waiting for the movies API.
+- [✓] User sees a loading state while waiting for the movies API.
-- [check] User can pull to refresh the movie list.
+- [✓] User can pull to refresh the movie list.

 The following **optional** features are implemented:

-- [cross] User sees an error message when there's a networking error.
+- [X] User sees an error message when there's a networking error.
-- [cross] Movies are displayed using a CollectionView instead of a TableView.
+- [X] Movies are displayed using a CollectionView instead of a TableView.
-- [cross] User can search for a movie.
+- [X] User can search for a movie.
-- [cross] All images fade in as they are loading.
+- [X] All images fade in as they are loading.
-- [cross] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented: